bambrow/docker-hadoop-workbench/README.md

 Similarly, to run `spark-sql`, use `docker exec -it spark-master spark/bin/spark-sql --master spark://spark-master:7077`.

 ## Run Spark Submit

+Please note you do not need to pass in the `--master` if you use v2.

 ```bash
 docker exec -it spark-master /spark/bin/spark-submit --class org.apache.spark.examples.SparkPi --master spark://spark-master:7077 /spark/examples/jars/spark-examples_2.12-3.1.1.jar 100